by Jill Halpin

 Find Weekly Predicted Dates for Peak Fall Colors in Michigan

-Michigan’s fall colors have become something of a legend, and based on the high volume of folks we saw traveling Michigan last week, the word on the beautiful color show has definitely gotten out.
+It’s clear that Michigan’s fall colors have become something of a legend with leaf peepers.
+Based on the high volume of folks we saw traveling Michigan last autumn, the word on the beautiful color show has definitely gotten out.

-The diverse terrain, ranging from the Porcupine Mountains in the western Upper Peninsula (home to the stunning Lake of the Clouds) to the Pictured Rocks National Lakeshore along Lake Superior and Tahquamenon Falls, makes a perfect prediction map almost impossible.
-The changing weather from Lake Superior adds to that, but it’s safe to say that color drives and fall road trips for leaf peeping are coming to a close for 2021.
+The diverse terrain, ranging from the Porcupine Mountains and Iron Mountain in the western Upper Peninsula (home to the stunning Lake of the Clouds) to the Pictured Rocks National Lakeshore along Lake Superior and Tahquamenon Falls, makes a perfect prediction map almost impossible.
+The changing weather from Lake Superior adds to that, but it’s safe to say that color drives and fall road trips for leaf peeping in 2023 will be a bit extended this year.

-PRO-TIP: There are a lot of haunted places in Michigan, and the upper peninsula is full of them.
+PRO-TIP: There are a lot of haunted places in Michigan, and the Upper Peninsula is full of them.
 You might want to plan a trip around these…interesting…spots in the U.P.
 Hint: The Calumet Theater, up near Copper Harbor in the Keweenaw Peninsula, is one of them.
 You can also catch a ferry to Isle Royale throught October 31 here

-There’s nothing quite like hiking Leelanau county’s many trails, including those in the Sleeping Bear Dunes.
+There’s nothing quite like hiking Leelanau County’s many trails, including those in the Sleeping Bear Dunes.
 Want to see peak colors from one of the most scenic byways in the country?
 Try Pierce Stocking Drive, a seven-mile drive in Sleeping Bear Dunes National Lakeshore that will take you through some of the most picturesque spots, including the iconic Lake Michigan Overlook.

 This unforgettable scenic drive is a mini road trip itself, through a tunnel of trees (quaking aspen, birch, maple and other hardwoods) that opens into breathtaking vistas of Lake Michigan and Glen Lake.